stanleyhspark/leimao.github.io/_posts/blog/2017-05-17-Programmable-Backpropagation.md

 [Here](http://colah.github.io/posts/2015-08-Backprop/) is a very simple and good illustration about the backpropagation.
 However, these materials are often over-simplified.
 The network they provided are not even the ordinary neural network we are using nowadays.
 Not even mention including the activation functions.

 Here, I presented the workflow of backpropagation in a neat way so that people could easily figure out the programmable logic inside the derivations.
 It is extremely tedious to type equations in MathJax.
-So I finally chose to use Word and transform the file to pdf for you guys to download.
+So I finally chose to use Word and transformed the file to pdf for you guys to download.

 You can download my simple illustration of programmable backpropagation [<font color="red">here</font>](/downloads/blog/2017-05-17-Programmable-Backpropagation/backpropagation.pdf).